• Latest

 However, Apple believes it has now solved the engineering challenge, with early data indicating that the vast majority of phones stolen in London recently have not been successfully factory reset, and a good number have been recovered.

-“The Met has reduced theft from the person and robbery offences where a mobile phone has been stolen by 14,000 over the last 12 months (June 2025-May 2026), an 18% reduction compared to the same period in the 12 months previous,” the London Met indicated in a statement.
+“The Met has reduced theft from the person and robbery offenses where a mobile phone has been stolen by 14,000 over the last 12 months (June 2025-May 2026), an 18% reduction compared to the same period in the 12 months previous,” the London Met indicated in a statement.

 In 2026 alone, phone theft has declined by over 20% from January to May 2026 compared to last year.
 This meant 6,700 fewer phones were stolen during the period.
-The progress is even more impressive in Westminster, a notorious hotspot for these crimes, where incidents slashed by nearly half (45.8%).

 Now buoyed by the success in London, Apple has announced they are rolling out the kill switch feature worldwide.
 Law enforcement can now hand Apple a list of devices, and the company disables them globally.